juhkure/IdleScape/README.md

 * Show basic html pages for login and account creation
 * Accounts can be created and used to log in.
 * New account creates necessary rows in database for game logic.
 Password is hashed.
+* User can select an active activity for their account.
+* Selecting an activity rewards the account with experience with previously active activity.

 # Plans